Ozzy Osbourne: Legacy

 Osbourne was one of the founders of heavy metal music through his work with Black Sabbath and was described by Rolling Stone in 2020 as "hard rock's comeback kid".
 He has been referred to as the "Godfather of Heavy Metal" and the "Madman of Rock".
 He disliked being categorised as metal, stating that while his band "plays heavy", other bands that are considered metal are "really heavy".
 "When you get pigeonholed with a certain [genre], it can be very difficult to do something a bit lighter or an acoustic track or whatever you want to do.
 Back in the day, it was always just rock music.
 It's still just rock music."

 Outside of music, Osbourne and his family's show The Osbournes is regarded as a pioneering reality television programme which ushered in an era of shows focusing on celebrity family life.

 An exhibition on Osbourne's life was put on display at Birmingham Museum & Art Gallery on 25 June 2025 (prior to his death), featuring memorabilia, photographs, and tributes to his career and legacy.
-Originally scheduled to close on 28 September 2025, the exhibition was extended to 18 January 2026 following public demand and tributes after his death.
+Originally scheduled to close on 28 September 2025, the exhibition was extended to 18 January 2026 following public demand and tributes after his death, and was later extended again until 27 September 2026.

 Sharon and Ozzy Osbourne: Coming Home, a BBC documentary filmed over three years, aired on 2 October 2025 on BBC One and BBC iPlayer.
 It chronicles Osbourne's return to the UK, his health challenges, and his final live performance in Birmingham, held just over two weeks before his death.
 The documentary film Ozzy Osbourne: No Escape from Now chronicles the final six years of Osbourne's life.
 It had been in development prior to his death, and was released on Paramount+ on 7 October 2025.

+In May 2026, Osbourne's wife and son announced plans for an artificial intelligence-powered avatar of him, which could appear in concerts, films and adverts.

+In July 2026, Universal Studios announced a haunted house attraction under the name “Ozzy Osbourne: Prince of Darkness” for Halloween Horror Nights 2026 at Universal Studios Florida and Universal Studios Hollywood.
+After his death in July 2025, the house was brought to life to pay tribute and honour his legacy and career.